|[ Top ]||Hot Rolled Asphalt and Bituminous Macadam|

 ALMOST AS IMPORTANT IS HAVING HOT MIXED BITUMINOUS MIXTURES DELIVERED TO SITE AT THE CORRECT TEMPERATURE, AND THIS IN PRACTICE SHOULD MEAN WELL ABOVE THE MINIMUM DELIVERY TEMPERATURE.

-WEATHER CONDITIONS ON SITE SHOULD BE SUCH THAT THE MATERIAL CAN BE LAID AND FULLY COMPACTED WHILE THE MATERIALS IS STILL HOT, IN PRACTICE THIS SHOULD BE WELL ABOVE THE MINIMUM SPECIFIED ROLLING TEMPERATURES.
+WEATHER, AND WORKING, CONDITIONS ON SITE SHOULD BE SUCH THAT THE MATERIAL CAN BE LAID AND FULLY COMPACTED WHILE THE MATERIALS IS STILL HOT, IN PRACTICE THIS SHOULD BE WELL ABOVE THE MINIMUM SPECIFIED ROLLING TEMPERATURES.

 For bituminous mixtures supplied to British European Standards the specified temperatures and excellent guidance can be found in the following standards,